 Warehouse raves are completely judgment-free spaces where there is no room for bad vibes.
 Everyone can express themselves for who they are and immerse themselves in the music.
 These types of events allow you to truly live in the moment.

 The beautiful thing about the rave community is that there is something for everyone.
 Whether it be house, techno, drum and bass, dubstep, or festivals, shows, or underground raves, the community is built amongst a variety of different things.
 We celebrate our differences together, with movement and music.
 We’re all here for the same reasons – to spread PLUR and make lifelong memories.
-Visit our website for more raving tips for beginners and be sure to check out our shop with all your favorite rave clothes and accessories.
+Visit our website for more raving tips for beginners.

 Juliet Norelli has been a part of the rave community for 10 years.
 She shares her knowledge through writing to give helpful tips and advice to all ravers.